-Prevention of Dust, Mud, and Sedimentation
+Prevention of Dust, Mud, Erosion and Sedimentation

-- 1. Integrate strategies to effectively control sediment.
-The following principles should be followed to minimize the volume of contaminated runoff generated: - Divert clean water away from exposed soils and working areas. - 2.
+- 1. Integrate strategies to effectively control sediment and protect water resources.
+The following principles should be followed to minimize the volume of contaminated runoff generated: - Divert clean water away from exposed soils and working areas. - Prevent contaminated water from entering water courses untreated. - 2.
 Use existing (paved) roads to the extent possible to minimize sediment generation by equipment tracking through the site. - 3.
 Wet stockpiles as required to mitigate dust issues. - 4.
 Any drain clogged by construction material or sediment must be unclogged as soon as possible to prevent overflow and flooding. - 5.
 For vegetated areas, establish and maintain temporary drainage and sediment control during and after the construction period, until the site has stabilized.